Five Ways to Get the Most Out of Your Indoor Garden

 Yesterday’s Wordle answer

-Yesterday’s Wordle was harder.
-The hint was “in good spirits,” and the answer contained two common letters and two uncommon letters.
+Yesterday’s Wordle was easier.
+The hint was “both a garden task and a dried fruit,” and the answer contained four common letters and one fairly common letter.

 A primer on Wordle basics